JoinCODED/WS-Dart-M8-Classes/01_classes/12_abstract_classes.md

-Abstract classes are classes that cannot be instantiated, Let's take an example:
+Abstract classes are classes that cannot be instantiated.
+Let's take an example:

 ```dart
 abstract class Person {